top of page

 3 tablespoons dill, minced, mostly to mix into the rice and some to garnish

-Add the cooked chickpeas and mix in well.
+Add the cooked chickpeas and mix well.
 Add the spinach and cook until just wilted, about 3-4 minutes.
 You want the spinach to retain its bright green colour and not be overcooked and drab.
-Add the dill and juice and mix in well.
+Add the dill and juice and mix well.
 Take off the flame.

-To make the rice, in a frying pan add the oil and onions. sauté over low heat till the onions are soft and translucent.
+To make the rice, in a frying pan, add the oil and onions.
+Sauté over low heat till the onions are soft and translucent.
 Remove from the heat.

 To serve, add the rice to the centre of a platter.
 Surround with the spinach-chickpea mix.
 Garnish with the dill.
 Serve hot.